 - No Win No Fee Personal Data Breach Claims Against A Comparison Site

-- Frequently Asked Questions About Financial Data Breaches
+- Frequently Asked Questions About A Comparison Site Data Breach

 Depending on the type of product you are comparing prices of, you may have to share a lot of personal and sensitive information with the operator.
 If that information were to be compromised, it could result in a lot of problems for you.
 Fortunately, the Data Protection Act 2018 and the GDPR are there to protect you from data breaches.